10 Ways on How To Avoid Drug Addiction

 10. Do Your Best to Avoid High-Stress Situations

 Figuring out how to avoid drug addiction in your life means controlling the number of stressful situations you encounter.
 Take some time to do some internal reflection on the things that stress you out or provoke the worst stress responses.
 If you don’t like noise or crowds, do your best to avoid both.
 If you have a particular friend or family member that adds to your stress, limit your contact with them.
 It’s also helpful to know what you can and cannot handle.
 If you can’t handle another task or social obligation, say no and set boundaries.
 If you’re not sure, you can start a stress journal.
 In the journal, write down what stressed you and your reaction.
 Then, brainstorm possible solutions if you ever encounter that situation again.
 If you can’t avoid a stressful situation, reframe the problem, look at the big picture and adjust your standards.

 By learning these tips on how to avoid drug addiction, you are taking control of your life, handling your stress and dealing with problems at the moment instead of letting them bottle up and boil over.
 If you find yourself needing help for substance use disorder so that you can take back control of your life, Long Island Interventions can help.
-Simply call us today for help. we can help get you into treatment so that you can start living a healthy, productive life.
+Call us today so that you can start living a healthy, productive life!